svejdo1/HostsSwitcher/README.md

 ![Hosts Switcher Screenshot](/hosts-switcher.png)

-Using the Import Hosts tool (+++ icon in lower right) You can copy and paste in domains to be added, or whole hosts files for rapid entry
+Using the Import Hosts tool (+++ icon in lower right) You can copy and paste in domains to be added, or whole hosts files for rapid entry.
+The Import tool also will accept lists of names separated by linebreaks (ex: google.com) or space/tab separated addressess and domain pairs (ex: 127.0.0.1  google.com).
+Comments denoted by # and following text will be ignored.
+If only a domain name is included in the import, the link will be imported into the current profile with a localhost redirect by default.

 ![Hosts Import Tool](/ImportHosts-Example.png)